 My conclusion is that the Element Kb is a powerful input device that allows you to remove a lot of tools from your Capture One workspace, and send your keyboard and mouse/trackpad for a vacation.

-The Element Mf, short for Multifunction, is a 2U sized device with 12 buttons, a trackerball, forward/backward buttons, two displays, and a A and B button.
+The Element Mf, short for Multifunction, is a 2U sized device with 12 buttons, a trackerball, forward/backward buttons, two displays, and an A and B button.

-The Element Mf are actually two units glued together.
-One is a serie of 12 buttons like the Element Bt.
-The other is the trackerball with ring and a reset button for each one.
+The Element Mf is actually two units glued together.
+One is a series of 12 buttons like the Element Bt.
+The other is the trackerball with a ring and a reset button for each one.

-The knobs controls Black & White, Auto Adjust, Analyze (chromatic aberration), and Layers on the first bank.
-On the second bank it controls Color Tags, Selections and Albums.
+The knobs control Black & White, Auto Adjust, Analyze (chromatic aberration), and Layers on the first bank.
+On the second bank, it controls Color Tags, Selections and Albums.

 The trackerball is dedicated to the overlay feature.
 Position the overlay with the ball, size with the ring and opacity with the A-button and ring.
 There are also two knobs above the trackerball for reset size and reset position.
 I was immediately sold on this one.
-If you use overlay a lot and try the Element Mf, you are hooked.
+If you used the overlay a lot.
+Try the Element Mf, you are hooked.

-The Element Tk or Trackerball for short is a 3U sized device with 3 trackerballs including rings and reset buttons, and a single display.
-It also includes the A and B button.
+The Element Tk or Trackerball for short is a 3U sized device with 3 trackerballs including rings and reset buttons and a single display.
+It also includes the A and B buttons.
 This is the biggest kit in the setup.

-Its purpose as how it is setup with Capture One (and other image or film editing software I presume) is to control coloring.
+Its purpose as to how it is set up with Capture One (and other image or film editing software I presume) is to control coloring.
 The Element Tk will wake the colorist in you.

 And we all know that awesome Color Balance tool in Capture One Pro!
 The three trackerballs with their respective ring control the Shadow, Midtone, and Highlight color circle of the Color Balance tool respectively.
 The ball controls the Hue and Saturation, while the ring controls the Lightness.

-The Color Balance tool is extremely well designed, and has nifty mouse and trackpad controls only few people now about.
+The Color Balance tool is extremely well designed and has a nifty mouse and trackpad controls only a few people know about.
 But nothing comes close to the ease of use of the trackerballs of the Element Tk.

-At the end of the day I managed to get much better creative coloring effects in fraction of the time thanks to the Tangent Element Tk.
+At the end of the day, I managed to get much better creative coloring effects in a fraction of the time thanks to the Tangent Element Tk.